Hidden Markov Models and the Bayes Filter in Categorical Probability: Smoothing in Markov categories

-Now by definition of the Bayes filter, the inner dashed box is precisely $\filtB{t}$. \end{proof}
+where the first equation follows by plugging in definitions and the second by \Cref{prop:ConditioningCoherence}.
+Now the inner dashed box is precisely $\filtB{t}$ by definition. \end{proof}

 The conditioning on $Y_{(t,n]}$ in~\eqref{eqn:smoother-filter} may still pose challenges if $n - t$ is not small.
-A solution to this has been explored in $\gauss$ called the \emph{two-filter smoother}~\cite{kitagawa1994two,Sarkka}, but we instead explore an alternative smoothing algorithm below.
+A solution to this has been explored in $\gauss$ called the \emph{two-filter smoother}~\cite{kitagawa1994two,Sarkka}, but we instead explore an alternative smoothing algorithm next.